New insights and perspectives on the natural gradient method: Geometric Interpretation

-Thus the negative natural gradient is indeed the steepest descent direction in the space of distributions where distance is (approximately) measured in local neighborhoods by the KL divergence.
-While this might seem impossible since the KL divergence is in general not symmetric in its two arguments, it turns out that $\KL(P_{x,y}(\theta + d) \| P_{x,y}(\theta) )$ is locally/asymptotically symmetric as $d$ goes to zero, and so will be (approximately) symmetric in a local neighborhood \footnote{This follows from the fact the second order term of the Taylor series of $\KL(P_{x,y}(\theta) \| P_{x,y}(\theta + d) )$ is \emph{also} given by $\frac{1}{2} d^\top F d$.}.
+Thus the negative natural gradient is indeed the steepest descent direction in the space of distributions where distance is measured in small local neighborhoods by the KL divergence.

-Note that both $F$ and $\tilde{\nabla} h$ are defined in terms of the standard basis in $\theta$-space and so obviously depend on the parameterization of $h$.
+Note that both $F$ and $\tilde{\nabla} h$ are defined in terms of the standard basis in $\theta$-space, and so obviously depend on the parameterization of $h$.
 But the KL divergence does not, and instead only depends on the form of the predictive distribution $P_{y|x}$.
-Thus, the direction in distribution space defined implicitly by $\tilde{\nabla} h$ will be invariant to our choice of parameterization (whereas the direction defined by $\nabla h$ will not be).
+Thus, the direction in distribution space defined implicitly by $\tilde{\nabla} h$ will be invariant to our choice of parameterization (whereas the direction defined by $\nabla h$ will not be, in general).

-By using the smoothly varying positive semi-definite (PSD) matrix $F$ to locally define a metric tensor at every point in parameter space, a Riemannian manifold can be generated over the space of distributions.
-Note that the associated metric of this space won't be the KL divergence (this isn't even a valid metric), although it will be ``locally equivalent" to the square root of the KL divergence in the sense that the two will approximate each other within a small neighborhood.
+By using the smoothly varying PSD matrix $F$ to locally define a metric tensor at every point in parameter space, a Riemannian manifold can be generated over the space of distributions.
+Note that the associated metric of this space won't be the square root of the KL divergence (this isn't even a valid metric), although it will be ``locally equivalent" to it in the sense that the two functions will approximate each other within a small local neighborhood.

-When we use the KL divergence objective function discussed in Section \ref{sec:stat_learn}, the geometric interpretation of the natural gradient becomes particularly nice.
-This is because the objective function will locally measure distance in distribution space the same way that it is locally measured in the steepest descent interpretation of the natural gradient.
-In this view, smoothly following the natural gradient is equivalent to following the geodesic path in the Riemannian manifold from the current distribution towards the target distribution (which may never be reached due to the presence of singularities).